 Key Takeaways

-Greg Abel took over as CEO of Berkshire Hathaway in January 2026 following Warren Buffett's retirement announcement.
-At the annual shareholder meeting on May 4, he emphasized continuity with Buffett’s legacy, highlighting strong first-quarter earnings but acknowledging challenges like underperforming shares and competitive insurance markets.
+Greg Abel officially became CEO of Berkshire Hathaway following Warren Buffett's retirement.
+At the annual shareholder meeting, Abel emphasized continuity with Buffett’s legacy and highlighted strong first-quarter earnings.

-• Greg Abel officially became CEO of Berkshire Hathaway in January 2026
+- Greg Abel took over as CEO in January 2026

-• Annual shareholder meeting held on May 4 drew smaller crowds than past years
+- Annual meeting held on May 4 in Omaha, Nebraska

-• Geico’s pre-tax underwriting gains fell 35% in Q1 amid rising premiums and accident claims
+- Geico's pre-tax underwriting gains fell 35% due to rising accident claims

 Abel welcomed a court decision that could limit liabilities at PacifiCorp, Berkshire's utility business.
 An Oregon state appeals court ruled on April 8 that a large wildfire case could not proceed as a class action, potentially reducing PacifiCorp’s exposure from tens of billions in potential claims to smaller individual cases.